GOP Health Care Bill Could Leave 24M More Without Coverage By 2026, CBO Says

 That means premiums would be "substantially" smaller for younger insurance-buyers and "substantially" bigger for older Americans, the CBO wrote.

-The Republicans' new plan would reduct the deficit by just under $34 billion a year, on average, over the next 10 years.
+The Republicans' new plan would reduce the deficit by just under $34 billion a year, on average, over the next 10 years.
 For fiscal year 2016, the total federal budget deficit was $587 billion.

-The AHCA is just the first part of the Republicans' plan to repeal and replace the Affordable Care Act, also known as Obamacare.
-The bill, written as part of the budget reconciliation process, can only make fiscal-related changes.
-Part two of the GOP's process as described by House Speaker Paul Ryan will include deregulation.
-Part three will include changes to the law that could not be made in the reconciliation bill.
+The bill is just the first part of the Republicans' plan to repeal and replace the Affordable Care Act.
+Written as part of the budget reconciliation process, it can only make fiscal-related changes.
+Part 2 of the GOP's process, as described by House Speaker Paul Ryan, will include deregulation.
+Part 3 will include changes to the law that could not be made in the reconciliation bill.

 President Trump has not yet responded directly on Twitter to the CBO's report.
 However, he did tweet shortly after the report's release, drawing attention to a report that the Obama administration spent $77 million on promoting Obamacare in 2016.